ascudder/ember-metrics/README.md

 [![npm version](https://badge.fury.io/js/ember-metrics.svg)](http://badge.fury.io/js/ember-metrics) [![Build Status](https://travis-ci.org/poteto/ember-metrics.svg)](https://travis-ci.org/poteto/ember-metrics) [![Ember Observer Score](http://emberobserver.com/badges/ember-metrics.svg)](http://emberobserver.com/addons/ember-metrics)

-This addon adds a simple `metrics` service and customized `LinkComponent` to your app that makes it simple to send data to multiple analytics services without having to implement a new API each time.
+This addon adds a simple `metrics` service and customized `LinkView` to your app that makes it simple to send data to multiple analytics services without having to implement a new API each time.

 Using this addon, you can easily use bundled adapters for various analytics services, and one API to track events, page views, and more.
 When you decide to add another analytics service to your stack, all you need to do is add it to your configuration, and that's it!